 In wildlife photography, they always say you need to know your subject if you want to capture a great photo.
-You have to know the behavioral patterns and tendencies of the animal you wish to bring out the best in it.
+You have to know the behavioral patterns and tendencies of the animal to bring out the best in it.
 However, this saying is not commonly used when we photograph people and sports.
 Sure we’re all humans, but the sports are all so different.
-When photographing a surfer or mountain biker or gymnast, it’s not enough just to know the person, you have to know the sport too.
+When photographing a surfer or mountain biker or gymnast, it’s not enough just to know the person; you have to know the sport too.
 This is the advantage of photographer Arto Saari who is a skateboarder and also a pro skateboard photographer.
 Participating in the sport himself gives him extra insights and connections that help him in his photography:

 Tips for Shooting Skateboarders: